RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 ## Make Pseudo User Lens3

-Make a pseudo-user for the services.
-UID/GID will be selected from a lower range below 1000 that won't conflict with true users.
+Make a pseudo user for the services.
+UID/GID will be selected from the lower range below 1000 that won't conflict with real users.
 Most of the installation is performed by the user "lens3".
 Fix its umask appropriately such as by `umask 022`.

 ```